KaijuML/dtt-multi-branch/README.md

-# dtt-hallucinations-disentanglement
+# Controlling Hallucinations at Word Level in Data-to-Text Generation

+Code for our paper [Controlling Hallucinations at Word Level in Data-to-Text Generation](https://arxiv.org/abs/2102.02810) (Clément Rebuffel, Marco Roberti, Laure Soulier, Geoffrey Scoutheeten, Rossella Cancelliere, Patrick Gallinari).

-This repo is for training a data-to-text encoder-decoder, whose decoder is multi-branch: during decoding, it weights several RNNs to compute probability of next token.
+With this code, you train a data-to-text encoder-decoder, whose decoder is multi-branch: during decoding, it weights several RNNs to compute probability of next token.

-During training, weights are conditioned based on the probability of the target token to be a divergence from the table.
+  1) During training, weights are conditioned based on the probability of the target token to be a divergence from the table.

-During inference, weights are fixed to only use RNNs which where associated to non-diverging tokens during training.
+  2) During inference, weights are fixed to only use RNNs which where associated to non-diverging tokens during training.

+We also provide preprocessing scripts that work on WikiBio and ToTTo; as well as evaluation scripts for all metrics reported in the paper.

+Note that most command are given for WikiBio, but will also work for ToTTo.
+If something is not straight forward, please open an issue or create a discussion.

+### Requirements

 To work work with OpenNMT-py, you will need the following libraries: